201 4th Street SE

-Upon receipt of a complaint or upon learning of any circumstance or situation that appears to violate any provision of RCO Chapter 13, the following steps will be taken.
+Upon receipt of a complaint or upon learning of any circumstance or situation that appears to violate any provision of Rochester Code Chapter 2-16, the following steps will be taken.

 First, a copy of the complaint and any attachments to the complaint will be shared with the subject of the complaint.
 The subject will be invited to respond in writing to the complaint and the attachments.
 The Minnesota Government Data Practices Act gives the subject of the complaint the right to inspect the complaint and attachments.